apierr/symfony-blog/09-COMMENTS.md

 	{{ form(form, {action: path('blog_core_post_createcomment', {slug: post.slug}) ~ '#comments' }) }}
 ```

-* I will edit the file named main.css to improve to look and feel of the comment form.
+* I will edit the file named `main.css to improve the look and feel of the comment form.
 ```
 form input {
 	width: 300px;